 How will I be notified?

-We will send an email, text message, and post information on our website to all of our families in the school district.
+We will post information on our website to all of our families in the school district.
 Also, our customer service team and Floyd County Public Health will contact your family directly if you need to take additional steps.

 We ask students, staff, and fans to wear face coverings when on campus.
 Here are the details